 Credit cards can be a great tool if used wisely.
 I have been using credit cards and reaping the rewards for over 5 years now and I have never paid one cent in interest.
 Because of my solid credit history, I’m able to constantly take advantage of awesome credit card sign-up bonuses and still maintain my high credit score.
 Students should not be shielded from credit because it will be important to them for the rest of their lives.
 I don’t ever expect the credit card companies to educate their consumers because it’s not in their best interest.
 Until government agencies intervene, it’s up to credit card holders and their families to educate them about the proper uses of credit.

+It is more challenging than most people realize for those who have just completed grad school, such as an online mat program, to avoid significant debt.
 Do you think students should be allowed to use a credit card?
 When did you get your first credit card?

 -Harry @ PF Pro